gfe--gluten free easily

 There’s also a new Native Forest Simple, which is coconut only—no guar gum.
 I have not tried it yet, but I’ve heard it works well although the texture is slightly different.
 For those who can’t do gums, it’s definitely worth checking out.

 Incidentally, it seems that the ingredients in the McCormick Swiss Steak Bag & Seasoning packet itself were actually gluten free, before the gluten-full flour was added.
-However, this product is no longer being made.
+However, the product is no longer being made.

 Last, while I know a slow cooker can be great to use during the summer, I don’t actually use mine much during the summer.
 The foods I make in my crockpots (yes, plural—I have many of them) tend to be heartier, comfort food recipes, which are not what I usually have an appetite for in the summer.
 Am I alone in that?